mmayabi/infrastructure-as-code/IaC_resources/LearningDevOps_MikaelKrief_Packt.md

 - Chapter 15, Reducing Deployment Downtime

+     This chapter presents the practice of blue-green deployment, along with its concepts and patterns, such as the canary release and dark launch patterns.
+The canary release pattern depends on infrastructure, while the dark launch pattern is implemented in the application code.
+For impemting the canary release pattern on Azure is explained App Service with slots and Azure Traffic Manager.
+The chapter concludes with an explanation of the implementation of feature flags.
+Several open source tools such as RimDev.FeatureFlags, Flagr, Unleash, Togglz, and Flip are mentioned, along with some cloud solutions such as LaunchDarkly, Rollout, Featureflag.tech, and Featureflow.
+Topics in this chapter:

+    - Reducing deployment downtime with Terraform
+    - Understanding blue-green deployment concepts and patterns
+    - Applying blue-green deployments on Azure
+    - Introducing feature flags
+    - Using an open source framework for feature flags
+    - Using the LaunchDarkly solution

 - Chapter 16, DevOps for Open Source Projects

 - Chapter 17, DevOps Best Practices